A Phase I/Ib Study of NIZ985 Alone and in Combination With Spartalizumab

 - Active HBV or HCV infection (per institutional guidelines).
 Patients with chronic HBV or HCV disease that is controlled under antiviral therapy are allowed in expansion but not in escalation.

-- Infection requiring systemic antibiotic therapy.
+- Documented infection.
 Patients requiring systemic antibiotics for infection must have completed treatment before screening is initiated.

 • Systemic antineoplastic therapy (including cytotoxic chemotherapy, alfa-interferon, kinase inhibitors or other targeted small molecules, and toxin immunoconjugates) or any experimental therapy within 14 days or 5 half-lives, whichever is shorter, before the first dose of study treatment

-- .
-Use of any live vaccines against infectious diseases within 4 weeks of initiation of study treatment.
+15. Use of any live vaccines against infectious diseases within 4 weeks of initiation of

-- Total abstinence (when this is in line with the preferred and usual lifestyle of the subject.
+- Total abstinence (when this is in line with the preferred and usual lifestyle of the patient.
 Periodic abstinence (e.g. calendar, ovulation, symptothermal, post-ovulation methods) and withdrawal are not acceptable methods of contraception

-- Female sterilization (have had surgical bilateral oophorectomy with or without hysterectomy), total hysterectomy, or tubal ligation at least six weeks before taking investigational drug(s).
+- Female bilateral tubal ligation, female sterilization (have had surgical bilateral oophorectomy with or without hysterectomy) or total hysterectomy at least six weeks before taking investigational drug(s).
 In case of oophorectomy alone, only when the reproductive status of the woman has been confirmed by follow up hormone level assessment

 - Male sterilization (at least 6 months prior to screening).
-For female subjects on the study, the vasectomized male partner should be the sole partner for that subject
+For female patients on the study, the vasectomized male partner should be the sole partner for that patient

 - Use of oral (estrogen and progesterone), injected, or implanted hormonal methods of contraception or placement of an intrauterine device (IUD) or intrauterine system (IUS), or other forms of hormonal contraception that have comparable efficacy (failure rate <1%), for example, hormone vaginal ring or transdermal hormone contraception.